Loveland, Colorado: Transportation

 The Fort Collins / Loveland Airport serves corporate and general aviation needs, but does not currently have commercial airline service.
 The closest commercial/commuter airport is Denver International Airport, 70 mi to the south, which is served by nearly twenty airlines.
 Loveland can be approached from Denver by car via Interstate 25.
 Hourly shared shuttle services to and from DIA are also offered by Green Ride Colorado and Red Lion to reach the Loveland and Fort Collins area.

 U.S. Highway 34 runs east to west into the mountains through Loveland.
 It becomes Eisenhower Boulevard in the city, dividing it in half.
 Loveland's two main ZIP Codes (80538 and 80537) are separated by this highway.
 A Tesla Supercharger was built and operational in the city by the end of December 2016.

-The city bus system in Loveland is called COLT—City of Loveland Transit.
+The city bus system in Loveland is called COLT (City of Loveland Transit).

 Loveland is connected to Fort Collins, Berthoud, and Longmont via the FLEX regional bus route and to Denver via the Bustang interregional express bus.
+It is additionally connected to the city of Greeley and the town of Windsor via the Poudre Express regional bus route.